koendv/t12-958/README_DEVELOPER.md

 The menu system is [ArduinoMenu](https://github.com/neu-rah/ArduinoMenu), with the following tweaks:

-- use interrupt-driven rotary encoder as input (file t12-958/encoderIn.h)
+- use interrupt-driven rotary encoder and button as input (file t12-958/encoderIn.h, t12-958/keyIn.h), same as rest of system
 - accept arrow keys as input on the serial console (file ArduinoMenu_library/src/nav.cpp)
 - custom field to print fixed point numbers (class FPx10 in t12-958/menu_screen.cpp )